 At Lady Bankes Junior School we understand the responsibility we have to educate our pupils on e-safety issues; teaching them appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies, in and beyond the context of the classroom.
 Whilst we celebrate and promote E-Safety days, we feel that E-Safety should be discussed within every Computing lesson to ensure our children understand their responsibility for staying safe online and how/who to report any issues to.

-We have guidelines in place to protect teachers, non-teaching staff, our schools, the pupils and their families that are applicable to you if you use any social media site.
+We have guidelines in place to protect teachers, non-teaching staff, our schools, the pupils and their families that are applicable to the use any social media site.
 They are designed to ensure compliance with the law and our rules regarding conduct and that our reputation is not brought into disrepute, either intentionally or otherwise.
-Breach of these guidelines may lead to staff receiving disciplinary action, and may put you in breach of child protection legislation.
-For governors and volunteers, this may result in serious discussions about your suitability for a voluntary role in our schools.

 We have heavily invested in computing resources since 2018 to provide staff and children with the opportunities to continue to develop their computing skills.
 We have 30 new PC’s which the children use within their Computing lesson and 30 iPads which are used to develop and enhance the wider curriculum.
 These resources are ensuring that Lady Bankes is moving in the right direction and continuing to strive towards the future.